Why Oriel Square use the Agile manifesto and principles to lead projects and work effectively

 That is why we rarely then go on to talk about agile practices and processes unless a team is specifically interested in investigating them.

-If you are interested in finding out more, have a look at our forthcoming live online course developed with BookMachine, and join us if you can.
+If you are interested in finding out more, have a look at our Agile principles in practice for education content development course, designed and delivered by Sam Derby.